cpfiffer/letta-switchboard/README.md

 modal app list
 ```

-Look for `letta-schedules` and note the API endpoint URL.
+Look for `letta-switchboard` and note the API endpoint URL.

 ## Local Development